Randal Grichuk Player Props: Rockies vs. Athletics

-On Saturday, Randal Grichuk (hitting .385 in his past 10 games) and the Colorado Rockies face the Oakland Athletics, whose starting pitcher will be Paul Blackburn.
-First pitch is at 8:10 PM ET.
+Randal Grichuk -- with a slugging percentage of .700 in his past 10 games, including four home runs -- will be in action for the Colorado Rockies versus the Oakland Athletics, with Luis Medina on the hill, on July 30 at 3:10 PM ET.

-In his most recent game, he hit a home run while going 1-for-5 against the Athletics.
+In his last game, he strung together three hits (going 3-for-4 with a home run and an RBI) against the Athletics.

 Randal Grichuk Game Info & Props vs. the Athletics